 Scientific name: Salvia rosmarinus

-Rosemary is an evergreen herb with needle-like leaves and a woody aroma.
+Rosemary is an evergreen herb characterized by needle-like leaves and a distinctive woody aroma.
 It is native to the Mediterranean region, but it is now widely cultivated throughout the world.

 Rosemary can be used fresh or dried in cooking, adding a fragrant and savory flavor to dishes.
 It can also be brewed into tea, used as an essential oil for aromatherapy, or applied topically.

-Rosemary essential oil is a concentrated oil extracted from the leaves of the rosemary plant through steam distillation.
-It has a strong, fresh, and herbaceous aroma and is known for its stimulating and energizing properties.
+Rosemary essential oil has a strong, fresh, and herbaceous aroma and is known for its stimulating and energizing properties.

 11. Lavender Oil